 I am indebted to Deacon Convener John Duncan, of Edinburgh, for the photograph.
 To this gentleman Mr Wyllie left all his Edinburgh negatives, save one, that of his own mother's psychic picture, which he obtained when a relative of his sat.
 When we examined the prints taken from the negatives mentioned, Mrs Coates and I immediately recognised the psychic portrait of Maggie.
 We told the story to the Convener, at which he was astonished.
-He wondered what the lady on whose photograph this summer in a story of a woman's improdence and a name seminest.
-The many woman was in our service many years ago, and had to leave owing to her condition.
-She went to relatives in -shire, and for eighteen months thereafter she corresponded with Mrs Coates.
+He wondered what the lady on whose photograph this had come would think.
+The history may be briefly summed up as a story of a woman's imprudence and a man's selfishness.
+The young woman was in our service many years ago, and had to leave owing to her condition.
+She went to relatives in --shire, and for eighteen months thereafter she corresponded with Mrs Coates.
 We knew the reputed father too, and the child is very like him.
 Maggie was a foolish girl, but not a bad one.
 Whether dead or living we do not know, as the correspondence had ceased suddenly, but the following, which took place many years after she left us, suggests she is on the other side:-